What I Write

 My characters’ points-of-view express themselves not just in dialogue but also in sound, light, space, scenic design, and time.
 I ask the audience to take a leap and fuse its imagination with the characters'.
 Scenery morphs.
 Dead people show up.
 Ex-lovers show up, too, though they're lost to the loved one forever.
-Characters may feel confused, or often in grief, but the stage code is bold.
+Characters may feel confused, and often in grief, but the stage code is bold.
 Refrigerators become time portals or roofs from which to jump.
 A chicken becomes a lethal bomb.
 The souls of dead girls, not yet settled in the Underworld, hover over the River Styx.
 A mother and daughter tread water up to their necks as the polar ice caps melt.

 The characters try to keep themselves safe, but that’s the most dangerous thing of all.
 Their only salvation, it seems, is to make a connection — even if fleeting or uncertain — and then, if need be, let go.